Jennifer Lopez And Alex Rodriguez Share A Kiss On ‘Hustlers’ Set As New Cheating Rumors Surface

 — Cosmopolitan (@Cosmopolitan) March 26, 2019

 The is the second time ARod has been faced with cheating accusations since proposing to Jennifer on March 9.
-Per another report from The Inquisitr, former baseball player Jose Conseco alleged that the slugger had an affair with his ex-wife Jessica Canseco.
+Per another report from The Inquisitr, former baseball player Jose Canseco alleged that the slugger had an affair with his ex-wife Jessica Canseco.

 Shortly after their engagement, the former MLB player took to his Twitter account to make the accusations, reiterating a claim he had made over a decade ago in 2008.
 Jessica, however, later denied the claims, hopping on her own Twitter account to describe her and ARod as nothing more than friends.